Top Five Concerns for Back to School

 It may be helpful for you to have a sign-off sheet that his teacher can quickly initial when your son hands in homework.
 If you are able to track homework sent home and homework passed in and are willing to follow up with your son every day, you can provide a reward for a certain number of check marks or initials, indicating his successful follow through.
 Discuss in advance a reward that is reasonable to you and one that your son is willing to work toward.

-In response to one parent’s question on getting her child out of bed in the morning, 1-on-1 Coaching Specialist Kathy offered this advice:
+In response to one parent’s question on getting her child out of bed in the morning, Parent Coaching Specialist Kathy offered this advice:

 Part of the solution for making early mornings stress-free starts the night before.
 Using the Total Transformation approach of “Consequences,” preparation can be made the night before to avoid lots of last minute decisions…In other words, clothes laid out, breakfast choices made, etc. These tasks could be done the night before, prior to watching TV, going online, etc. are allowed.